Why PowerShell Pro Tools?

 Take advantage of the Visual Studio Windows Forms and WPF designers to develop PowerShell scripts.
 Quickly drag and drop controls to create new forms without having to write code.
 Use the standalone Ironman Software Form designer in Visual Studio Code.

 Package scripts as executables.
 Bundle in modules, assemblies and XAML files.
-Include the PowerShell Core v6 runtime directly in your assembly so there is no need to install .NET Core or PowerShell Core on target machines.
+Include the PowerShell 6 or 7 runtime directly in your executable so there is no need to install .NET Core or PowerShell on target machines.

 Profile the performance of your scripts directly in Visual Studio Code to see line by line execution time and call counts.
 Quickly identify slow sections of code.